 This activity is conducted on an on-going basis.
+The Commission staff will review and comment on an estimated 110 applications in 2003.

-Clearinghouse notices and letter reports dealing with an estimated 130-140 applications per year.
+Clearinghouse notices and letter reports dealing with an estimated 105-115 applications per year.

 PROJECT 510-2000: ENVIRONMENTAL AND AGRICULTURAL IMPACT STATEMENT REVIEW SERVICES